 Female who are living in slum have very little chance to lead a decent life style, they have lacking of foundation to maintain a healthy life with this have huge responsibility of maintaining own homes and take care of family.
 Poverty, is itself a big global concern and people who are living in slum area are deprived from every kind of social facilities and struggling to meet up their daily needs.
 When women are a central issue nowadays so it’s obvious to see how women are struggling to maintain their basic medical needs in developing country like Bangladesh.

 This project will help us to realise the dental health status of the pregnant women living in slum of Dhaka city and their knowledge on their preventive practice regarding this issue.

-Knowledge on preventive practice about Dental Diseases among pregnant women living in slums in Bangladesh.

-Acknowledgement

-I would like to convey my appreciation to my programme leader Professor Peddy Perry who encouraged me to continue my study and research work, has more spirit to influence and guide people to deliver excellent work, without her immense support this project would not have been possible.

-I would like to express my gratefulness to my module leader Dr. Diane wills and Dr. Chistine Donnelly for their continuous support towards me in every circumstance through them I have learned many more things regarding a project and they introduced me to the subject of Exploring Evidence to Improve Practice.

-In addition, with this I also want to give credit to those my friend and classmate who helped me a lot to understand this subject and deepest gratitude towards them for their support and very thankful to them for spending time with me.

-Shah Nawaz Begum

-Student No: 40294783

-Table Of Content:

-1.Summary

-2.Bacground or introduction

-3.Search Strategy

-4.Literature Review

-5.Aims/Purpose of the study

-6.Objectives and Research question

-7.Methodology

-8.Special technique used

-9.Discussion

-10.Conclusion

-11.Referrences